 Though small in physical stature (5’7”) Al Haymon has been a giant in the worlds of sports and entertainment since the 1970s.

-Born April 21, 1955 and raised in Cleveland, Ohio, Haymon attended John Adams High School then studied economics at Harvard College.
+Born April 21, 1955 and raised in Cleveland, Ohio, Al Haymon attended John Adams High School then studied economics at Harvard University.
 There, he became active in cultural activities.

 He, and partner, Phil Casey was among the first urban promoters to package several acts on one tour, some running as many as 300 performances.